Learn Email Compliance One-Click Unsubscribe

 Having only the List-Unsubscribe header without the List-Unsubscribe-Post header does not satisfy RFC 8058 one-click requirements.
 Gmail may show a native unsubscribe link, but it will redirect to your website rather than processing the unsubscribe directly.
 Both headers must be present and the endpoint must handle POST requests for full one-click compliance.

 Starting February 2024, Google and Yahoo jointly announced and began enforcing new requirements for bulk email senders.
-These requirements apply to senders who send 5,000 or more messages per day to Gmail or Yahoo addresses.
+Microsoft followed with equivalent Outlook enforcement in May 2025.
+These requirements apply to senders who send 5,000 or more messages per day to Gmail or Yahoo addresses, with Microsoft applying similar thresholds for Outlook.

 The 2-Day Processing Requirement